"Wildfires & Our Health" Education Series

 For the general public:

-1. Centers for Disease Control and Prevention (CDC) Wildfires page: resources on how to prepare for a wildfire, stay safe during a wildfire, and protect your health, especially for vulnerable populations like children and pregnant patients
+1. Centers for Disease Control and Prevention (CDC) Wildfires page: resources on how to prepare for a wildfire, stay safe during a wildfire, and protect your health, especially for vulnerable populations like children and patients who are pregnant

 3. Pediatric Environmental Health Specialty Units (PEHSU): fact sheets as well as detailed infographics and multimedia resources with key information about wildfires, children’s health, and mask fitting

-4. CDC page for pregnant patients: short list of recommendations for pregnant patients during wildfires
+4. CDC page for pregnant patients: short list of recommendations for patients who are pregnant during wildfires

 For healthcare providers: